StefanoMunari/rop-emporium/callme/callme.md

 ### Execute the exploit

-Wrapping-up, we have built the following ROP chain:
+Wrapping up, we have built the following ROP chain:
 ```bash
 # vaddrs converted in little endian format (used by x86,x86_64 architectures)
 call_one="\xc0\x85\x04\x08"